ISZ-Hacker-Group/Ice-Station-Z-Tools/README.md

 Crank your Graphics to the max and play on the highest graphics possible or mess around with bloom and motion blurr.

+If you get an Error on the Graphical Optimizer or any of the application's don't worry.
+Their's another way.
+(Just very tedious)

+- Download the "meta" folder/zip file.

+- Extract it to your downloaded location.

+- Go to your desired folder inside of the "meta" folder.

+- Copy the selected .ini

+- And go to %APPDATA% in the Windows Run/File Explorer. (or just go here: C:\Users\%USERNAME%\AppData\Local\ISZ\Saved).

+- Navagate to the "config" folder, Then the "WindowsNoEditor" folder.

+- Then paste your selected file and overwrite any files that Windows indicates need to be overwritten.

+If they do work for you.
+That's Great!

 Sometimes these Tools will register as a "virus".
 This is a false positive.
 Meaning Windows is confused as to what the application actually does.

 And because it's messing with .ini/Log files which are configuration & Log files.
 It thinks the tool is a virus when it isn't.
 (Just settings).